rapaccinim/react-table-playground/README.md

-# React Table Playground
+# React Table Playground in TypeScript
-Playing with React Table to understand how I can apply this utility to one of my projects.
+Playing with React Table and TypeScript to understand how I can apply this utility to one of my projects.

 ## About React Table
 [React Table](https://react-table.tanstack.com/) is a *headless* table library for React.